All the kids said hello while the social worker was watching.

 "You're Cherise," he said.
 "Silent, but I hear every word inside your mind."
 A notebook lay on his lap, and he painstakingly tore out a sheet.
 "You're not broken, Cherise.
 Not in the ways you think you are."

-Only bad kids ended up in group homes, she figured.
-This boy looked innocent, but he was surely reeling her in with false sympathy, ready to slam her with a harsh joke the instant she let her guard down.
+He sounded sympathetic, but Cherise figured that only bad, broken kids ended up in group homes.
+This boy must be reeling her in with false pity, ready to slam her with a harsh joke the instant she let her guard down.
 She got ready to stab him.

 "My name is Thomas."
 The kid folded the sheet of paper, this way and that.
 "Everyone misjudges me, so I know what that's like.
 I can tell that you're not disabled.
 You're not mute at all.
 You have a phobia of speech.
 You're afraid that if you start speaking, you'll scream, and you won't be able to stop."